 Rosemary grows like crazy in California and was already planted throughout my yard but I wanted to mention it because it’s a great source of Vitamin B6, calcium and iron and makes food taste great!
 For recipes using rosemary click here, here, and here.

 Mint smells heavenly, is a natural pest repellant, mouth and breath freshener and helps soothe nausea and indigestion.
 Click here and here for recipes using mint.
 Helpful hint: Mint has a tendency to take over.
-You may wish to plant it in it’s own container.
+You may wish to plant it in a container of it’s own.

 Of course oregano is a staple of Italian cooking but also contains: fiber, iron, manganese, vitamin E, iron, calcium, omega fatty acids, manganese, and typtophan.
 Recipe using oregano here.

 Amazing in brown butter and tea this herb is a natural anti-inflammatory known to improve memory.
 Recipes using sage here.

 Chives are used to garnish many dishes and sometimes may replace onions in recipes.
 Chives contain allicin, an organosulfur that is being studied for its ability to help lower cholesterol and blood pressure.
 Recipes using chives: here, here, here, and here.